AdobeDocs/certification.en/help/certifications/faq.md

 +++WHAT IS ADOBE'S CERTIFICATION RENEWAL PROGRAM?

-Adobe is offers a path for certified candidates to renew their certifications.
+Adobe offers a path for certified candidates to renew their certifications.
 We offer continuous learning and engagement activities so candidates can remain active and extend their certification status for 2 more years.

 +++